SparkleMalone/Terra_Introduction/README.md

 FLUXNET.ch4$tmin <-terra::extract( global.climate,FLUXNET.ch4)$tmin
 ```
-Fluxnet data can be used to understand patterns in natural methane fluxes.
-Evaluating the conditions where measurements are taken is essential.
-Describe the conditions where measurements are being taken
+FLUXNET data can be used to understand patterns in natural methane fluxes.
+Evaluating the conditions where measurements are taken is essential to designing a useful model.

+We will use data from FLUXNET CH4 to explore patterns in natural methane emissions.
+Explore the distribution of tower sites and create 2 visualizations of this dataset that may be helpful to understand in the design and development of models.
+You are welcome to use any additional data or just new plot types.